 Animal-assisted therapy (AAT) is a psychotherapy treatment based upon building a bond with an animal through interaction and play.
-Due to its flexible and customizable nature, AAT is suitable for both adults and children with almost any kind of disability, mental illness, autism spectrum disorder, or chronic illness.
+Due to its flexible nature, AAT is suitable for both adults and children with almost any kind of disability, mental illness, autism spectrum disorder, or chronic illness.
 It can also be effective in addiction recovery, and for patients who would otherwise benefit from the emotional support an animal can offer.

 Interaction with animals can provide a sense of peace, purpose, companionship, and love.
 Advocates of animal-assisted therapy say developing a bond with an animal also promotes self-worth, self-esteem, and trust.
 Depending on the patient's needs and treatment goals, AAT may involve adopting a pet to live at home, taking part in a community therapy animal program, or visiting a facility in which therapy animals live. this can also often provide an opportunity for patients to get out and about, socialise with peers, and even take part in gentle exercise.